Memoir '44: Terrain Pack

+This expansion pack consists mostly of new terrain, landmarks, and badges.
+Its main purpose is to allow for a much greater variety in scenario creation.
+Using its components, players can design a wide variety of new scenarios and also play many other user-developed scenarios from the Memoir 44 website.
+Examples of tiles include landmarks like a radar station (with optional special rules), roads (which enhance movement), railroads and a train, new bridges and badges (Airborne, engineers).

 Air Pack

 This expansion pack, released on December 18, 2007, introduces airplanes into the scenarios.
 It includes a set of 8 painted miniature planes, air rules for scenarios, updated command cards, and updated scenarios.